 To select or create the main BOM, enter M. To select or create a Border BOM, click the corresponding border in model space.
 To see a list of existing BOMs, enter?.
 To create or set the current database to one of the listed BOM databases, type the name of the BOM and press Enter.

 Parts List Dialog Box

-Use this dialog box to edit the layout of the parts list and edit parts list data.Toolbar buttons n Inserts a column to the left of the selected position.
+Use this dialog box to edit the layout of the parts list and edit parts list data.
+Toolbar buttons

 Exports a parts list as a spreadsheet or database.